A kernel log-rank test of independence for right-censored data: Construction of the test

-Instead of choosing a single weight function $\omega(t,x)$, our approach will optimize over a large collection of candidate functions.

 \paragraph{RKHS approach} While normalized log-rank tests exhibit good statistical properties for small deviations from alternatives belonging to the model in Equation $\eqref{eqn:model}$, this good behavior is only guaranteed for a single weight function $\omega$ at a time.
-In practice, it is very unlikely to know beforehand the dependence structure of $Z$ and $X$, and thus choosing the correct weight $\omega(t,x)$ (if it exists) seems hard.
+In practice, it is very unlikely that the dependence structure of $Z$ and $X$ is known beforehand, and thus choosing the correct weight $\omega(t,x)$ (if it exists) seems hard.